-A. IEC 61851
+A. Simple Communication EV/EVSE - IEC 61851

-IEC 61851 defines a conductive charging system and was standardized in 2001.
+IEC 61851 (cf. [12][11]) defines a conductive charging system and was standardized in 2001.
 The standard addresses equipment for charging electric road vehicles at standard AC supply voltages (as per IEC 60038) up to 690 V and at DC voltages up to 1000 V, and for providing electrical power for any additional services on the vehicle if required when connected to the supply network.
 The standard comprises different parts addressing specific charging options:

-- IEC 61851-1: Electric vehicle conductive charging system - General requirements - IEC 61851-21: Electric vehicle conductive charging system - Electric vehicle requirements for conductive connection to an A.C./D.C. supply - IEC 61851-22 Electric vehicle conductive charging system - A.C. electric vehicle charging station - IEC 61851-23 Electric vehicle conductive charging system - D.C electric vehicle charging station - IEC 61851-24 Electric vehicle conductive charging system - Control communication protocol between offboard D.C. charger and electric vehicle
+- IEC 61851-1: Electric vehicle conductive charging system - General requirements - IEC 61851-21: Electric vehicle conductive charging system - Electric vehicle requirements for conductive connection to an A.C./D.C. supply - IEC 61851-22: Electric vehicle conductive charging system A.C. electric vehicle charging station - IEC 61851-23: Electric vehicle conductive charging system D.C electric vehicle charging station - IEC 61851-24 Electric vehicle conductive charging system - Control communication protocol between offboard D.C. charger and electric vehicle

-IEC 61851 targets four different charging modes:

-- Mode 1 (AC): slow charging from a standard householdtype socket-outlet - Mode 2 (AC): slow charging from a standard householdtype socket-outlet with in-cable protection device - Mode 3 (AC): slow or fast charging using a specific EV socket-outlet and plug with control and protection function permanently installed - Mode 4 (DC): fast charging using an external charger
+- IEC 61851 targets four different charging modes: - Mode 1 (AC): slow charging from a standard householdtype socket-outlet - Mode 2 (AC): slow charging from a standard householdtype socket-outlet with in-cable protection device - Mode 3 (AC): slow or fast charging using a specific EV socket-outlet and plug with control and protection function permanently installed - Mode 4 (DC): fast charging using an external charger

 The communication between the vehicle and the charging spot depends on the mode applied.
 There is no data communication in Mode 1 and Mode 2.
 In Mode 3 only the control pilot communication exists, while in Mode 4 additional communication functions are available to allow battery management.
-Common to all modes is that ITsecurity is not provided.
+Common to all modes is that IT-security is not provided.
+Therefore, there is no protection against any threats discussed in section III.B.
 Nevertheless, for the vehicle integration into a smart-grid-connected charging infrastructure, (secure) communication is required for tariff exchange, billing, optimization of charge cost and grid load, value added services, etc. To support these functions in the future, ISO/IEC 15118 is currently being specified addressing these communications needs, including an integrated security concept (see next section).

-B. ISO/IEC 15118
+B. Enhanced Communication EV/EVSE - ISO/IEC 15118